raisul20-hash/kick-off-project/README.md

 **Issue:** The brief described files and commands (`npm install`, `npm run dev`, etc.) that do not exist yet.
 Anyone cloning the repo would hit errors immediately.

-**Solution:** Split “planned stack” from “installed tools” in this README and marked scaffold items as **not yet installed**.
+**Solution:** Split "planned stack" from "installed tools" in this README and marked scaffold items as **not yet installed**.
 Future step: implement the structure so the documented commands actually work.

 ---